-Hike the ultra-popular Graveyard Fields Trail to stunning waterfalls, through fields of wildflowers, wild blackberries and blueberries, and to beautiful views on the Blue Ridge Parkway.
+Hike the ultra-popular Graveyard Fields Trail to stunning waterfalls, through fields of wildflowers, wild blackberries and blueberries, and to beautiful views just off the Blue Ridge Parkway near Asheville.

 Graveyard Fields was one of our first-ever hikes on the Blue Ridge Parkway more a decade ago.
 And it’s become one of our favorite Asheville-area trails that we’ve loved to visit again and again, enjoying the trail through every season.

 This oddly-named area is wild, rugged and exceptionally beautiful.
 Sunlight streams through dense thickets of rhododendron and mountain laurel, the forest’s gnarly branches casting an array of dappled light on the trail.
 The hike visits two beautiful waterfalls, the multi-tiered second falls and the tall cascades of the upper falls.
 And the trail winds through a stream-filled valley with a memorable knobby, mounded terrain that’s filled with wild blackberry and blueberry bushes that burst with fruit in the late summer months.
-Graveyard Fields makes for one amazing, unforgettable hike.
+It makes for one amazing, unforgettable hike.

 The hike catches views of the surrounding mountains, including Black Balsam Knob, from the trailhead before plunging into a dense forest of laurel and rhododendron.
 It visits both of the waterfalls and treks through the fields, hitting the highlights of this beautiful valley.
 It’s a moderate hike that spans just over 3 miles, roundtrip, and is a must-hike for Blue Ridge Parkway visitors looking for a great outdoor adventure.

 Graveyard Fields: the hike

-The hike begins at the signed trailhead at the Graveyard Fields overlook (view trail maps and driving directions), catching exceptional views of the surrounding valley framed by rolling mountains and towering mountains.
+The adventure begins at a signed trailhead (view trail maps and driving directions), catching exceptional views of the surrounding valley framed by rolling mountains and towering mountains.
 Straight ahead, Black Balsam Knob and Tennent Mountian shadow the deep-cut stream valley.
 The hike descends a paved trail, trekking northbound and diving into a dense tunnel of rhododendron and mountain laurel.

 The sound of rushing water grows louder as the trail sights Yellowstone Prong and crosses the river by wooden bridge.
 The river’s flow alternates between small, cascading waterfalls and tranquil pools, nestled into a rocky riverbed sculpted and scoured by the river’s flow over many millennia.